 When you're just starting up your winery there's a lot of equipment to buy.
 Pumps may seem like an afterthought.
 But the truth is, your wine isn't going anywhere without a pump.
 Besides that, good pumps can make your life easier, and bad pumps can have a measurable impact on wine quality.
+So let's figure out the best pump for your budding winery.

-Your dream shopping list might contain several pumps, each with specific purposes: a must pump, a bottling pump, a pumpover pump, a filtration pump.
+In an ideal world your shopping list might contain several pumps, each with specific purposes: a must pump, a bottling pump, a pumpover pump, a filtration pump.
 In the beginning, though, your budget will likely restrict you to one or perhaps two pumps that can handle most tasks reasonably well.
 Here are the pumps we recommend most often to commercial wineries that are just starting up.

 Given that you are likely just starting up, you don't want to buy more pump than you need, but at the same time you don't want to be waiting for hours to move your wine around.
 For that reason, a pump with a maximum flow rate around 20-30 gallons per minute makes sense.